Genusbiz/docs/developers/defining-an-app-model/security/security-groups-and-user-accounts.md

 Required [security privilege](security-privileges.md): **Administer users**.

 Computer accounts can only be added if users are authenticated by MicrosoftB.
 Active Directory.
-Genus App Platform provides two mechanisms for user authentication: [Custom authentication and Active Directory authentication](../logic/action-orchestration/actions/effects/genus-app-services-user-authentication.md "Genus App Services User Authentication").
+Genus Apps provides two mechanisms for user authentication: [Custom authentication and Active Directory authentication](../logic/action-orchestration/actions/effects/genus-app-services-user-authentication.md "Genus App Services User Authentication").
 How users are authenticated is defined in [Genus Configuration](../../installation-and-configuration/configure-and-maintain-genus-server.md).

 When you add a user account, you have to select an [account profile](account-profiles.md) for the user.
 The profile describes the password- and lockout policy for a user, and optionally a description on how to associate a user account with a business object.
 For example, a user account can be associated with an employee.
 If users are authenticated by MicrosoftB.
 Active Directory, the password- and lockout policy is determined by Active Directory.